-Households that rely entirely on agriculture moved down due to low produce prices coupled by high input prices.
-Furthermore, bad weather was another adverse variable leading to low agricultural output, low incomes, and food shortage in the community.
+Bad weather (also community-wide) was another adverse variable leading to low agricultural output, low incomes, and food shortage in the community.
 For instance, the hunger that followed the late 1990s tragedies of floods and drought seriously pushed a number of households back to poverty, as the households tried to exchange anything for food, to cope.